pavkids84-dev/cloud-infrastructure-labs/network/README.md

 → Resolve the gateway MAC
 ```

-The final IP destination and immediate Ethernet destination can therefore represent different systems.
+The final IP destination and immediate Ethernet destination can therefore identify different systems.

 ---